History of the Venezuelan oil industry: Nationalization

 Well before 1976, Venezuela had taken several steps in the direction of nationalization of its oil industry.
 In August 1971, under the presidency of Rafael Caldera, a law was passed that nationalized the country's natural gas industry.
 Also in 1971 the law of reversion was passed which stated that all the assets, plant, and equipment belonging to concessionaires within or outside the concession areas would revert to the nation without compensation upon the expiration of the concession.
 The movement towards nationalism was experienced once again under decree 832.
 Decree 832 stipulated that all exploration, production, refining, and sales programs of the oil companies had to be approved in advance by the Ministry of Mines and Hydrocarbons.
 Led by finance minister Luis Enrique Oberto, nationalization led to the Venezuelan economy reaching an average growth of 5% between 1970 and 1973.

 Nationalization became official when the presidency of Carlos Andrés Pérez, whose economic plan, "La Gran Venezuela", called for the nationalization of the oil industry and diversification of the economy via import substitution.
-The country officially nationalized its oil industry on 1 January 1976 at the site of Zumaque oilwell 1 (Mene Grande), and along with it came the birth of Petróleos de Venezuela S.A.
+The country officially nationalized its oil industry on 1 January 1976 at the site of Zumaque Oil Well 1 (Mene Grande), and along with it came the birth of Petróleos de Venezuela S.A.
 (PDVSA) which is the Venezuelan state-owned petroleum company.
 All foreign oil companies that once did business in Venezuela were replaced by Venezuelan companies.
-Each of the former concessionaires was simply substituted by a new 'national' oil company, which maintained the structures and functions of its multi-national corporation (MNC)-predecessor.
+Each of the former concessionaires was simply substituted by a new "national" oil company, which maintained the structures and functions of its multi-national corporation (MNC)-predecessor.

-All the new companies are owned by a holding company-Petroven or PDV- and which in turn is owned by the State.
+All the new companies are owned by a holding company, Petroven or PDV, which in turn is owned by the state.
 Ultimately not much had changed in this regard, as all Venezuelans with leading positions in the MNCs took over the leading positions of the respective new companies, and therefore still securing their interests in Venezuela's oil.
 PDVSA controls activity involving oil and natural gas in Venezuela.
-In 1980s, in an aggressive internationalization plan, PDVSA bought refineries in USA and Europe as the American Citgo that catapulted it to the third-largest oil company in the world.